-The MiSK curriculum is inspired by the IB Primary Years Program—one of the world’s highest quality education programs whose philosophy and methodology is anchored in progressive pedagogy.
-It takes the best elements of this framework and builds on them by connecting MiSK resources and world class specialists to enrich the experiences that the students have inside and outside the classroom.
-When the students have access to experts to guide them in hands-on experiences, their learning is deeper and they take more joy in the process.
+The Misk curriculum is inspired by the International Baccalaureate® (IB) — one of the world’s highest quality education programs whose philosophy and methodology is anchored in progressive pedagogy.
+It takes the best elements of this framework and builds on them by connecting Misk resources and world class specialists to enrich the experiences that the students have inside and outside the classroom.
+When students have access to experts to guide them in hands-on experiences, their learning is deeper and they take more joy in the process.

-The PYP framework that MiSK follows is organized into Units of Inquiry.
+The IB’s Primary Years Program (PYP) framework that Misk follows is organized into Units of Inquiry.
 These units explore some of the most meaningful issues of our time, relating to who we are, how we organize ourselves, and how the world works.
-MiSK uses this same inquiry approach to learning.
+Misk uses this same inquiry approach to learning.
 This means that teachers don’t spend their time delivering content to passive students.
 Instead both teachers and pupils pose open-ended questions that challenge deeper thinking, providing learners with the opportunity to solve complex problems themselves, developing inquisitiveness, resilience, and teamwork.

 Every unit is designed to show the connections between the different disciplines.
 Students still develop their writing skills, develop numeracy, and learn about concepts of art, but they do so by tackling complex problems that require innovative solutions.
 By exploring questions such, “How do we design a transportation system that is both beautiful and efficient?” or “How can we prepare meals that are both nutritious and bring together the community?” students understand that it takes multiple perspectives to grapple with the real world problems of tomorrow.